-CHANGE OF NAME (Prior legal name, if applicable) e, if applicable) VOTER ID: By federal law, NEW Maine voters must provide an applicable ID number as follows: LAST FIRST MIDDLE Your Maine driver's license/Maine State ID; or The last 4 digits of your Social Security number (ONLY if you don't have a Maine driver's license/Maine State ID); or Write "none" ONLY if you don't have either 1 or 2.
-ATE THIS CARD.
-I ce n I have provided on th Signature of Ap olicant on line above D ate on line above REGISTRAR SUSE ONLY: Date F Received: ☐ By Mail ☐ Agency ☐ BMV ☐ Voter Registration Drive/3 rd Perso Type of Regist of Proof for ID: for Residency: elow) Form of Proof for Residency: ☐ Address C ty Address Change within municipality Party Enrollment Change Duplicate Ap plication (no changes ma ade) INSTRUCTION NS TO VOTERS: Fa ilure to complete e this entire application may prevent registration. registrar or to the Division of Elections: #101 State House
+CHANGE OF NAME (Prior legal name, if applicable) LAST FIRST MIDDLE SIGN AND DATE THIS CARD.
+I certify that all the information I have provided on this form is true.
+Signature of Applicant on line above Date on line above VOTER ID: By federal law, NEW Maine voters must provide an applicable ID number as follows: 1.
+Your Maine driver's license/Maine State ID; or 2.
+The last 4 digits of your Social Security number (ONLY if you don't have a Maine driver's licens Maine State ID); or 3.
+Write "none" ONLY if you don't have either 1 or 1 REGISTRAR'S USE ONLY: Date Received: Source of Registration: ☐ In Person ☐ By Mail ☐ Type of Registration: Agency ☐ BMV ☐ Voter Registration Drive/3 rd Person □ NEW Maine Voter Registration Form of Proof for ID: for Residency: □ Change of Existing Voter Registration (check boxes below ow) Form of Proof for Residency: hange within municipality Party Enrollment Change □ Name Change □ Other Change □ Duplicate Application (no changes made) INSTRUCTIONS TO VOTERS: Failure to complete this entire application may prevent registration.
+Deliver or mail this completed card to your municipal registrar or to the Division of Elections: #184 State House tation, Augusta, ME 04333-0101.
+This properly completed application must be received by the municipal registrar er days of more before an election: intess than Er days s before an election, you must register in person. bu must include a photocopy of your Maine driver's license, government document that shows your name and address.
+For election information, call 207-624-7650 or visit www. maine.gov/sos/cec/elec/ (rev. 1/24)